 Packet Pacing using the FQ (Fair Queuing) scheduler

-Starting with the Linux kernel 3.11 or higher (available in Fedora 20, Debian 8, and Ubuntu 13.10), there is a new 'fair queuing' scheduler, which includes code that does a much better job of pacing packets out of a fast host.
+Starting with the Linux kernel 3.11 or higher (available starting in CentOS 7.2, Fedora 20, Debian 8, and Ubuntu 13.10), there is a new 'fair queuing' scheduler, which includes code that does a much better job of pacing packets out of a fast host.
 See https://lwn.net/Articles/564978/ for more details.
-For RHEL-based OSes, FQ has been backported to the 3.10.0-327 kernel in v7.2.

 To enable Fair Queuing (which is off by default), do: